Stochastic Adaptive Gradient Descent Without Descent: Design of the Method

 \subsubsection{Bounding \texorpdfstring{$B_k$}{Bk}}

 We first use \eqref{eq:algosto} to substitute $\gf[\xi_{k-1}](x_{k-1})$ in $B_k$:

 We take conditional expectation and use again Assumption~\ref{assump_inde} and the convexity of $f$ to get

-We obtain a term with $f(x_{k-1})$ that will be balanced by \eqref{convexe} and will result in a condition between $\lambda_k$ and $\lambda_{k-1}$, similar to that in \eqref{eq::lambdak_deterministic}.
-Plugging $\gf[\xi_{k-1}](x_{k-1})$ into \eqref{eq::diffxk} allows our analysis to remain faithful to the approach followed in the deterministic case.
+We obtain a term with $f(x_{k-1})$ that will be balanced by \eqref{convexe} and will yield a condition between $\lambda_k$ and $\lambda_{k-1}$, similar to that in \eqref{eq::lambdak_deterministic}.
+Our choice of plugging $\gf[\xi_{k-1}](x_{k-1})$ into \eqref{eq::diffxk} allows our analysis to remain faithful to the approach followed in the deterministic case.